Ooredoo extends exclusivity period with CK Hutchison on Indonesia deal

-DUBAI (Reuters) - Qatari’s Ooredoo said on Wednesday it has extended the period of exclusivity for a memorandum of understanding with CK Hutchison Holdings Ltd for a possible combination of their respective telecommunications businesses in Indonesia.
+Qatari's Ooredoo (ORDS.QA) said on Wednesday it has extended the period of exclusivity for a memorandum of understanding with CK Hutchison Holdings Ltd (0001.HK) for a possible combination of their respective telecommunications businesses in Indonesia.

 "This extension will provide more time to complete the ongoing due diligence and negotiate the final terms of a possible combination of the entities," it said.